 - Emergency dental treatment

 Does my policy cover volcanic ash clouds?

 Volcanic eruptions have stranded countless travellers in Bali due to flight cancellations.
-We understand how disruptive a volcanic ash cloud event can be on your travel plans, which is why our TravelCare policy includes comprehensive delay cover.
+We understand how disruptive a volcanic ash cloud event can be on your travel plans, which is why our TravelCare policy includes comprehensive travel interruption cover.

 It’s important that you plan your holiday carefully after a volcanic ash cloud event has occurred, because you may not be covered if it flares up again.
 For example, if there’s a volcanic eruption in Indonesia that causes travellers to be stuck in Bali, we wouldn’t advise you to start planning your holiday to the area immediately following the event.
 For travel insurance purposes, another eruption won’t be regarded as an “unexpected event”, so you may not be covered.

 Does my policy cover motorcycle or car accidents?